MovsisyanM/sandbox/random/workout_routines.md

 thumbless middle (more biceps) or wide (more scapular) grip
 elbows inwards

-#### (1) Anti-shrugs
+#### (1) Anti-shrugs:
+On dip machine, raise yourself up relative to your shoulders, try to face upwards.

+#### (2) Transpose-shrugs:
 *Goal: Involve lower trapezius*
-Hanging 45-ish degrees from vertical (similar to the Y raise), lift yourself up relative to your shoulders, lean back with your neck where your face is facing slightly upwards, imagine your chest bursting out.
+Hanging 45-ish degrees from vertical (similar to the Y raise, but using all the traps), lift yourself up relative to your shoulders, lean back with your neck where your face is facing slightly upwards, imagine your chest bursting out from your spine pushing it.
 This will additionally help with your posture.